reply-to should not be added when bridging

 Well if you are doing NAT in bridge mode and the 'other' gateway of the host is not on the same subnet as the gateway of the WAN/OPTWAN there is no escape.

 If you are just doing bridging than you do not need at all the reply-to, afaik.

-#5 Updated by Chris Buechler over 9 years ago
+Updated by Chris Buechler almost 12 years ago

 It's not possible to definitively tell on the firewall, there are too many possible combinations and it ultimately depends on what the default gateway of the bridged hosts is - if it's the same as WAN's gateway it doesn't matter.